nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Any applicant whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
    Applicants matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.

+### Design considerations

+#### Aspect: How to find applicants

+- Alternative 1: Find applicants by name using exact match search (e.g. `find Eddy` will only result in applicants whose name is Eddy)
+  - Pros: Users can find applicants by their exact name, allowing for a more specific search
+  - Cons: Users would have to type in the entire name exactly in order to get their desired result.
+This can result in higher user error and takes more time to type.

+- Alternative 2 (current choice): Find applicants by name using partial match search (or "fuzzy" search)
+  - Pros: More inclusive, can find matches that are related but not exactly the same as `KEYWORD`.
+  More user-friendly as it accounts for variations or common misspellings.
+Allows for faster typing as users do not need to type our the exact name.
+  - Cons: May return a larger number of results, some of which may not be relevant (false positives), potentially requiring additional filtering or sorting which can be inconvenient and time-consuming.

+#### Aspect: Command syntax

+- Alternative 1: `find n/NAME` where `n/` represents the name to be searched
+  - Pros: Unambiguous that the term to be searched for is the name.
+  - Cons: As the current find function only supports searching by name, adding the additional `n/` is unnecessary.

+- Alternative 2 (current chocie): `find KEYWORDS [MORE_KEYWORDS]`
+  - Pros: Allows for faster typing and users do not need to input the unnecessary `n/` tag.
+  - Cons: Not immediately clear that the `find` command finds applications by name.
+  This will have to be explained in the user guide.